botaohu/botaohu/README.md

     - Won the best interactivity demo of CHI 2023.
 [CHI 2023 Demo](https://dl.acm.org/doi/abs/10.1145/3544549.3583935)
     - Won the honorable mention in best demo of ISMAR 2023.
   - I invented an open-source stereoscopic AR headset: [HoloKit](https://holokit.io)
-    - It's like 'Adruino' for AR.
-It's built for Spatial Creative Coding and demoncratizing AR.
+    - It's like 'Adruino' for headworn AR.
+It's built for educational and creative coding in MR and demoncratizing MR.
     - [SDK](https://github.com/holoi/holokit-unity-sdk)
   - I invented an immersive motion control system for aerial cinematography: [Skywand](https://skywand.com)
     - TED Talk: [What you get is what you imagine.](https://www.youtube.com/watch?v=gR5L72EYjrA)